joelabreurojas/ProVAI/README.md

 &nbsp;

+### 🧑‍💼 User Role Management (CLI)

+The application assigns a `student` role to all new users by default.
+To promote a user to a `teacher`, you must use the command-line interface.

+1.  **Ensure the user is already registered.**
+2.  **Run the script from your terminal:**

+    ```bash
+    # Make sure your virtual environment is active or you are inside the Docker container
+    docker compose exec app bash

+    # Promote a user to teacher
+    python -m scripts.manage_roles --email "your-email@example.com" --role "teacher"

+    # Or demote them back to student
+    python -m scripts.manage_roles --email "your-email@example.com" --role "student"
+    ```

+&nbsp;

 ### 🛠 Tech Stack

 ProVAI is built on a foundation of modern, high-performance technologies, guided by professional software engineering principles to ensure it is maintainable, testable, and scalable.